dhis2/dhis2-docs/src/user/using-the-aggregate-data-entry-app.md

 ## Features not supported in the beta version

 The **Data Entry (beta) app** is constantly evolving and new features are being added.
 There are some features that the previous Data Entry app offered that are supported yet:
-- **Custom forms** aren't supported yet, but we're learning more about how custom forms are used to build a sustainable, flexible solution.
+- **Custom forms** don't support CSS/JS yet.
+Custom forms that use CSS/JS won't be loaded.
+We're learning more about how custom forms are used to build a sustainable, flexible solution.
 - **Multi-organisation unit entry** isn't supported.

 ## Related information